newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 -DartifactId=<artifact-id> -Dversion=<version> -Dpackaging=<packaging> -Dclassifier=sources
 ```

-To then set up gradle to include your new dependency, edit your build.gradle file and edit the core project:
+To then set up gradle to include your new dependency, edit your build.gradle file in the root project directory and edit the core project entry:
 ```groovy
 project(":core") {
    ...